 A Building Trust Curriculum Training

-CCHE is proud to offer this unique educational workshop created specifically for researchers and research team members to strengthen their capacity to effectively recruit and retain participants typically underrepresented in research.
+This training was created specifically for Wisconsin-based researchers and research team members to strengthen their capacity to effectively recruit and retain participants typically underrepresented in research.

 Why Is This Important?

 - Diverse participation in research, whatever the disease or condition under study, is imperative to our understanding of health broadly, and critical to the resolution of health disparities since those most frequently left out of research are the same populations who suffer most dramatically from health inequities.